tools-life/taskwiki/README.md

 They work in a similiar fashion.

+#### Task modification commands

+Taskwiki provides commands for the all the traditional operation on tasks, such as starting, stopping, completing, deletion, annotation, generic modification, etc.

+    * [ ] Tidy up the house !!
+(2015-08-23 00:00)

+Say we want to postpone this task to tomorrow.
+This can be achieved by hitting [Leader]tm (:TaskWikiMod) a prompt will show up, where we enter our desired
+modification:

+    Enter modifications: due:tomorrow

+Task is instantly updated:

+    * [ ] Tidy up the house !!
+(2015-08-24 00:00)

+Task modification commands can be performed on a task currently below the cursor, or on a visually selected group of tasks.

 #### Advanced

 - Grid view: the TaskWikiGrid command will open a new buffer with a grid